 Of the resources facing impending scarcity, water and fuel are especially important as they respectively make life possible and power vital aspects of our advanced economy.
 They are also critical to growing, processing and delivering food.
 Consequently, these resources are the most likely to drag us into conflict when they run low – which is unsurprisingly why we've been fighting over them throughout much of history.
-Universal Energy seeks to solve this problem by generating enough energy to synthesize these resources, further enabling us to produce synthetic building materials on an effectively unlimited scale.
+Scarcity Zero seeks to solve this problem by generating enough energy to synthesize these resources, further enabling us to produce synthetic building materials on an effectively unlimited scale.

 With renewables and thorium in place, the next focus is seawater.